 - During the 2014, 2015 and 2016 seasons we placed pendulum-equipped boxes in

-a total of eight locations we thought were at high risk for House Sparrow intrusions.
+a total of eight locations we thought were at high risk for sparrow intrusions.

 - Despite this small sample we learned much regarding pendulum use, and found